Whether you should wake a sleeping newborn for feedings depends on the baby's age, weight and overall health.

 Once your newborn establishes a pattern of weight gain and reaches the birth-weight milestone, however, it's generally OK to wait for feedings until he or she wakes up.

 Most newborns need eight to 12 feedings a day — about one feeding every two to three hours.
 While waking up a sleeping baby might seem like a bad idea, frequent feedings early on are important for a couple of reasons:

 - Crying is a late sign of hunger.
 The sooner you begin each feeding, the less likely you'll need to soothe a frantic baby.
-Look for early signs of hunger, such as stirring, restlessness, sucking motions and lip movements.
+Look for early signs of hunger, such as hand-to-mouth activity, smacking lips, rooting and stirring while asleep.

 - Frequent feedings support early breast-feeding.
 If you breast-feed, frequent feedings will help you establish your milk supply.

-- Holt K, et al. Promoting healthy nutrition.
-In: Bright Futures: Guidelines for Infants, Children, and Adolescents.
-Health Supervision.
+- Hagan JF, et al, eds.
+Promoting healthy nutrition.
+In: Bright Futures: Guidelines for Health Supervision of Infants, Children, and Adolescents.
 4th ed.
-Elk Grove, Ill.: American Academy of Pediatrics; 2017.
+American Academy of Pediatrics; 2017.